jyellick/obc-docs/api/SandboxSetup.md

 ###Window 3 (CLI or REST API)

-**Note on REST API port**
+# **Note on REST API port**

 The Openchain REST interface port is defined as port 5000 in the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml) configuration file.
 If you are sending REST requests to the peer node from the same machine, use port 5000.
 If you are sending REST requests through Swagger, then the port specified in the Swagger file is port 3000.
 The different ports emphasizes that Swagger will likely not run on the same machine as the peer process, or outside Vagrant.
 To send requests from the Swagger-UI or Swagger-Editor interface, set up port forwarding from port 3000 to port 5000 on your machine, or edit the Swagger configuration file to specify the port number of your choice.

-**Note on security functionality**
+# **Note on security functionality**

+Current security implementation assumes that end user authentication takes place at the application layer and is not handled by the fabric.
+Authentication may be performed through any means considered appropriate for the target application.
+Upon successful user authentication, the application will perform user registration with the CA exactly once.
+If registration is attempted a second time for the same user, an error will result.
+During registration, the application sends a request to the certificate authority to verify the user registration and if successful, the CA responds with the user certificates and keys.
+The enrollment and transaction certificates received from the CA will be stored locally inside <b>/var/openchain/production/crypto/client/</b> directory.
+This directory resides on a specific peer node which allows the user to transact only through this specific peer while using the stored crypto material.
+If the end user may need to perform transactions through more then one peer node, the application is responsible for replicating the crypto material to other peer nodes.
+This is necessary as registering a given user with the CA a second time will fail.

-When security is enabled, the CLI commands and REST payloads must be modified to include the <b>enrollmentID</b> of a registered user who is logged in; otherwise an error will result.
+With security enabled, the CLI commands and REST payloads must be modified to include the <b>enrollmentID</b> of a registered user who is logged in; otherwise an error will result.
 A registered user can be logged in through the CLI or the REST API by following the instructions below.
-Any user who is registered with the CA can register their enrollmentID and enrollmentPW only once; if registration is attempted a second time, an error will result.
-This process requires that the authentication process takes place at the application layer, with the application handling the user registration with the CA on behalf of an authenticated user exactly once, while storing the enrollment certificate.

 To log in through the CLI, issue the following commands, where 'username' is one of the <b>enrollmentID</b> values listed in the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) file:

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     ./obc-peer login <username>

 The command will prompt for a password, which must match the <b>enrollmentPW</b> listed for the target user in the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) file.
 If the password entered does not match the <b>enrollmentPW</b>, an error will result.

-To log in through the REST API, send a POST request to the <b>/registrar<b> endpoint, containing the <b>enrollmentID</b> and <b>enrollmentPW</b> listed in the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) file.
+To log in through the REST API, send a POST request to the <b>/registrar</b> endpoint, containing the <b>enrollmentID</b> and <b>enrollmentPW</b> listed in the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) file.

 ```
 POST localhost:3000/registrar